 If the PR fulfills one or more issues, then the body text of the PR (or the commit message for any of its commits) should say “Fixes #123” or “Closes #123” for each affected issue number.
 Use this exact (case-insensitive) wording, because when a PR containing such text is merged, GitHub automatically closes the mentioned issues, which is handy.
 Conversely, avoid this exact language if you want to mention an issue without closing it (because e.g. you’ve partly but not entirely fixed a bug).

-Before any PR is merged, it must be approved by members of Hy's core team other than the PR's author.
-Changes to the documentation, or trivial changes to code, need to be approved by one member; all other PRs need to be approved by two members.
+- When it is approved by two members of Hy’s core team other than the PR’s author.
+Changes to the documentation, or trivial changes to code, need only one approving member.

 Contributor Code of Conduct¶